horrorho/InflatableDonkey/README.md

+**Update**, 27 July 2016.

+Oooops!
+Sorry I stuffed up and pushed a broken build, issues [17](https://github.com/horrorho/InflatableDonkey/issues/17#issuecomment-234953968) and [20](https://github.com/horrorho/InflatableDonkey/issues/20).
+I've updated the working tree.
+I was testing on a cached backup, so I missed it and I now feel like a rather silly cow.

+I'm currently re-coding the download engine which is a mess to be honest and difficult to test.
+I'm about 90% of the way through, but I won't be able to finish it until next week or so when I have more free time.

 **Update**, 24 July 2016.

 I've ported over the [LiquidDonkey](https://github.com/horrorho/LiquidDonkey) selection/ filtering code.
 I haven't had a chance to fully test all of the parameters.